dee7baa8f9756018cb581bc9bd3667f911aeb300

 Day 7

-Brightly painted wooden houses line Seyðisfjörður’s port, regarded as east Island’s cultural hub with a lively arts scene disproportionate to its size.
+Brightly painted wooden houses line Seyðisfjörður’s port, regarded as east Iceland’s cultural hub with a lively arts scene disproportionate to its size.
 Seyðisfjörður has attracted writers and artists and hosts a summer arts festival.
 Surrounded by incredible nature, the nearby Skálanes nature reserve is known for its diverse wildlife with over 47 bird species, as well as 150 plant species.
 Reindeer, seals and porpoises often populate the area.

 Bakkagerdi (Borgarfjordur)